leaf-ai/platform-services/README.md

 Running the build using the container

 Prior to doing the build a GitHub OAUTH token needs to be defined within your environment.
-Use the gibhub admin pages for your account to generate a token, in Travis builds the token is probably already defined by the Travis service.
+Use the github admin pages for your account to generate a token, in Travis builds the token is probably already defined by the Travis service.
-<pre><code><b>docker run -e GITHUB_TOKEN=$GITHUB_TOKEN -e TRAVIS_TAG=$TRAVIS_TAG -v $GOPATH:/project platform-services ; echo "Done" ; docker container prune -f</b>
+<pre><code><b>docker run -e GITHUB_TOKEN=$GITHUB_TOKEN -v $GOPATH:/project platform-services ; echo "Done" ; docker container prune -f</b>
 </code></pre>

 A combined build script is provided 'platform-services/build.sh' to allow all stages of the build including producing docker images to be run together.